kirkch/jc/README.md

 ## Example 6: Declaring download repositories

-jc supports the same repositories as Maven.
+jc supports the same repositories as Maven and Ivy.
 To add a new repository to download artifacts from, list them in 'project/repositories'.

 Example file: